alenzhao/eQTL-mapping/README.md

 Your gene expression data file and your genotype data file should be prepared for input into the Matrix eQTL package.
 By doing so, the data created will be saved in `/data_preparation/RData/`.

 _How do we prepare data?_

+Note: The MAF is calculated automatically at this step.

 * Open a terminal in the R project (root folder).
 * Run the following command:
 ```Rscript --vanilla ./data_preparation/prepare_data.R “your_genotype_data“ “your_gene_expression_data” ```